bernardlau171/COMP3335-project/OperationTeam security training/step4.md

 1. copy the volume(the data file of the database) to a .tar file:
 `docker run --volumes-from mysqldb -v $(pwd):/backup ubuntu tar cvf /backup/alldata.tar /docker-entrypoint-initdb.d`{{execute}}

+2. check whether there is a .tar file called "alldata" `ls`{{excute}}

-2. put the volume you just copy into the container you are running:
+3. put the volume you just copy into the container you are running:
 `docker run --rm --volumes-from mysqldb -v $(pwd):/backup ubuntu tar xvf /backup/alldata.tar`{{execute}}

-3. Data in the backup can be use in the container again.
+4. Data in the backup can be use in the container again.